Skip advert

 Advertisement - Article continues below

-The lack of rear window might be off-putting to some, however, Polestar has fitted a 8.9-inch digital-rear-view-mirror which is of a high-resolution and offers a crisp display.
-The system works well at night and during low light and it can also be used as a conventional mirror to look at rear seat occupants, if needed.
+The lack of a rear window might be off-putting to some, however; Polestar has fitted an 8.9-inch digital rear-view mirror, which is of a high-resolution and offers a crisp display.
+The system works well at night and in low light and it can also be used as a conventional mirror to look at rear seat occupants, if needed.

 In front of the driver, there’s a 10.2-inch digital display that has all the information you need.
-It is easily customisable and the head-up display is easy to read with clear graphics.
+It is easily customisable and the head-up display is simple to read with clear graphics.

 Boot space, seating & practicality